Uzumakichiha-md/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates a directory named my first directory in tmp directory
+Move the file betty from tmp to tmp my first directory